-If you are a woman, do not take crizotinib if you are pregnant.
-Use effective birth control to prevent pregnancy while you are taking this medicine and for at least 45 days after your last dose.
+If you are a woman, do not use crizotinib if you are pregnant.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 45 days after your last dose.

-If you are a man, use effective birth control if your sexual partner is able to get pregnant.
-An unborn baby can be harmed if a man fathers the child while he is taking crizotinib.
-Keep using birth control for at least 3 months after your last dose.
+If you are a man, use effective birth control if your sex partner is able to get pregnant.
+Keep using birth control for at least 90 days after your last dose.

-Tell your doctor right away if a pregnancy occurs while either the mother or the father is taking crizotinib.
+Tell your doctor right away if a pregnancy occurs while either the mother or the father is using crizotinib.

 How should I take crizotinib?

 Before you start treatment, your doctor may perform tests to make sure crizotinib is the best treatment for your type of lung cancer.